Credit Dispute Mortgage Guidelines During the Home Loan Process

 - Borrower’s loan is now at risk

-Under Credit Dispute Mortgage Guidelines, borrowers cannot have credit disputes during mortgage process.
-In this article, we will discuss and cover Credit Dispute Mortgage Guidelines And Exempt Requirements.
+Under Credit Dispute Mortgage Guidelines, borrowers cannot have credit disputes during the mortgage process.
+In this article, we will discuss and cover why credit disputes are not allowed during the home loan process.

 Most consumers and even loan officers do not realize why there are credit dispute mortgage guidelines and the mechanics of credit disputes.

-- Therefore, the verbiage “consumer disputes above credit tradeline” will automatically trigger as if the derogatory item does not exist under the credit scoring formula
+Therefore, the verbiage “consumer disputes above credit tradeline” will automatically trigger as if the derogatory item does not exist under the credit scoring formula.
+Therefore, consumer credit scores will increase.
+The credit scores loan officers pull are not accurate credit score.

 Exempt Credit Dispute Mortgage Guidelines Allowed

-- If the total aggregate non-medical outstanding collection accounts are under $1,000 in outstanding balance, then it is exempt from retractions
+If the total aggregate non-medical outstanding collection accounts are under $1,000 in outstanding balance, then it is exempt from retractions.
+Charged off accounts cannot be disputed, whether medical and/or non-medical.

 If consumers have a credit dispute on a $2,000 credit limit revolving account with a $1,500 late payment, pay down the balance to under $1,000 and the dispute does not have to be removed.